tblaha/IndiflightHIL/README.md

-# pyGzUAVSim
+# IndiflightHIL

 This is only supported for Ubuntu, specifically 22.04LTS.
+Heavily based on the SIL Plugins and related embedded code from https://github.com/osrf/vehicle_gateway which use UDP to a x86 build of betaflight.
+This project communicates with the FC over a spare serial port, for instance using an FTDI usb-to-serial interface.
+Seems like a bottleneck, but everything runs comfortably at 1kHz with approximately 6ms round-trip latency.
+Not quite the <1ms you would get with the FC to sensors/ESC comms, but good enough.
+At that latency, higher update rates make no sense, so I will be happy with the 1kHz.

+Forwarding of "GPS" data via UDP is also provided.

 ## Installing Gazebo